Bustle: Transition from crinoline (1863–1872)

 As the fashion for crinolines wore on, their shape changed.
 Instead of the large bell-like silhouette previously in vogue, they began to flatten out at the front and sides, creating more fullness at the back of the skirts.
 This style was known as the "train".
 One type of crinoline, the crinolette, created a shape very similar to the one produced by a bustle.
 Crinolettes were more restrictive than traditional crinolines, as the flat front and bulk created around the posterior made sitting down more difficult for the wearer.
 The excess skirt fabric created by this alteration in shape was looped around to the back, again creating increased fullness.

 Early bustle (1869–1876)

 The bustle later developed into a feature of fashion on its own after the overskirt of the late 1860s was draped up toward the back and some kind of support was needed for the new draped shape.
 Fullness of some sort was still considered necessary to make the waist look smaller and the bustle eventually replaced the crinoline completely.
-The bustle was worn in different shapes for most of the 1870s and 1880s, with a short period of non-bustled, flat-backed dresses from 1878 to 1882.
+The bustle was worn in different shapes for most of the 1870s and 1880s.